SRGSSR/srgnetwork-apple/docs/GETTING_STARTED.md

 #### Remark

-Though `__weak` request queue references are not required, you must still weakify `self` if referenced in the state change block of a queue it retains, otherwise you will create a retain cycle:
+As said before, and unlike requests, queues need to be retained by some parent context to stay alive.
+If for example a queue is retained by `self`, like in our example above, you must weakify `self` for use in the state change block, otherwise you will create a retain cycle:

 ```objective-c
 - (void)refresh